adamisom/collab-canvas/docs/phase3/phase3f-final.md

 - [ ] All enhancements sync to all users

 ### Success Criteria
-- ✅ Undo/redo AI commands works perfectly
-- ✅ Command history is comprehensive
+- ✅ Command history is comprehensive (read-only)
 - ✅ AI suggestions are helpful
 - ✅ Voice input works (if implemented)
 - ✅ Advanced AI features work